 How long does a Laravel integration take?

-A starter integration takes one to two weeks from kickoff to production.
-A typical integration with webhooks and two-way sync takes three to six weeks.
-Complex multi-system work runs six to twelve weeks.
+A starter integration takes 1 to 2 weeks from kickoff to production.
+A typical integration with webhooks and two-way sync takes 3 to 6 weeks.
+Complex multi-system work runs 6 to 12 weeks.
 The clock starts when you have sandbox credentials from the other vendor, not when you sign the contract.

 For simple flows with low volume, yes.
-Zapier and Make are great for "when a lead signs up, add them to Mailchimp."
+Zapier and Make are excellent for "when a lead signs up, add them to Mailchimp."
 They break down when you need custom logic, high volume, two-way sync with conflict resolution, or compliance logging.
-Expect $50 to $500 a month in tool fees and plan to switch to a native Laravel integration if volume passes 10,000 events a month.
+Expect $50 to $500 a month in tool fees, and plan to switch to a native Laravel integration if volume passes 10,000 events a month.

 Should the integration live in my main Laravel app or a separate service?

 Keep it in the main Laravel app until you have a reason to split it out.
-Reasons to split: the integration has different scaling needs, a different deployment cadence, or independent availability requirements.
+Reasons to split: different scaling needs, different deployment cadence, independent availability requirements.
 Most small and mid-size businesses never hit those reasons.
 Over-architecting early is a common way to waste $20,000.

 What about maintenance after the integration ships?

 External APIs change.
 Webhooks get deprecated.
 OAuth tokens expire.
-Plan to spend 10 to 20 percent of the original build cost per year on maintenance.
-For a $10,000 integration, that is $1,000 to $2,000 a year or a small monthly retainer.
-If the vendor does not offer a maintenance option, that is a signal they do not plan to be around when things break.
+Plan to spend 10 to 20% of the original build cost per year on maintenance.
+For a $10,000 integration, that's $1,000 to $2,000 a year, or a small monthly retainer.
+If the vendor doesn't offer a maintenance option, that's a signal they don't plan to be around when something breaks.

 Do I need a separate developer for the integration, or can my Laravel team handle it?

 If your team has shipped a Laravel integration with webhooks and queues before, they can handle it.
-If this is their first one, expect the project to take 50 to 100 percent longer than the estimate, and plan for a senior reviewer on the design before a single line is written.
-A bad integration is hard to fix later, so this is the wrong place to let a junior learn on the job.
+If this is their first, expect the project to take 50 to 100% longer than the estimate, and plan for a senior reviewer on the design before a single line is written.
+A bad integration is hard to fix later, so this isn't the right place to let a junior learn on the job.
 I also offer Laravel legacy modernization for teams inheriting older codebases.

-A Laravel integration is not a commodity.
+A Laravel integration isn't a commodity.
 A $2,000 starter job and a $25,000 multi-system project are different products, and treating them as interchangeable is how founders get burned.

 The simplest way to protect your budget is to be specific about scope, ask for line items in every quote, and plan for maintenance from day one.
 If you want a second opinion on a quote you received, or you want a fixed-price quote for a new integration, get a quote in 60s and I'll respond within 24 hours.